-- Two full-time staff are responsible for daily activities that support program integrity - Staff are responsible for file audits and reviews, processing and following up on all investigations of fraud, any identified misuse or misrepresentation of funds - Staff are responsible for training all staff on Ministry and local policies and procedures, service expectations and SAMS - Staff review policies and procedures, legislation and complete audits to ensure consistent application
+- Two full-time staff are responsible for daily activities that support program integrity. - Staff are responsible for file audits and reviews, processing and following up on all investigations of fraud, any identified misuse or misrepresentation of funds. - Staff are responsible for coordinating and/or leading staff training on Ministry and local policies and procedures, service expectations and technologies. - Staff review policies and procedures, legislation and complete audits to ensure consistent application.